 Abu Maha is the winner of the archipelago‘s inaugural Writing Competition for “Secrets of Nyala Market.”
 He wins publication, 3,000,000 IDR and ongoing mentorship in the archipelago writers collective to support his writing development.

 Abu Maha is a writer from Darfur, Sudan.
 He is the winner of the archipelago's 2021 Writing Competition.
-Abu studies creative writing, English and Bahasa Indonesia.
-He has lived at a child refugee shelter in Jakarta for four years since he came to Indonesia.
-His writing focuses on his life story.
+Abu studies creative writing, English, and Bahasa Indonesia.
+He has lived at a shelter in Jakarta for four years since he came to Indonesia and has lived by himself for two years.
+His writing focuses on his life story and refugees' story, both fiction and nonfiction.
+He loves to be different.